scionproto/scion/doc/ColibriDesign.rst

    the response, only for ``C=1`` (segment reservations are always ``C=1,S=1``).
 These MACs are stored alongside with the HopFields in the DB for this reservation, and the setup finishes.
+#.
+If the response was successful and the reservation is of type down-segment,
+   the reservation initiator (which is the requester) will inform the reservation origin (which is the core AS) with the HopFields and MACs necessary to send packets from there to here.
+   This is so that the E2E reservation setups (that sometimes travel in segment reservations when there are no previous E2E reservations) can travel inside a down-segment reservation.

 Renew a Segment Reservation
 ***************************